slowernews/wisdom-tldr/README.md

 People who are driven by the fear of missing out or the dream of early adopter super stardom are deploying a “middlebrow inference” that examines only the maximum possible return, not the value derived in expectation.
-The opportunity cost of missing a ‘new new thing’ like the airplane and the automobile is minuscule compared to the toxicity of all the garbage one has to go through to get these jewels.” t’s the rejection of such thinking that has led me to continue to abstain from Facebook and Twitter, among other popular pastimes in the rapidly evolving digital attention casino.
+The opportunity cost of missing a ‘new new thing’ like the airplane and the automobile is minuscule compared to the toxicity of all the garbage one has to go through to get these jewels.” it’s the rejection of such thinking that has led me to continue to abstain from Facebook and Twitter, among other popular pastimes in the rapidly evolving digital attention casino.

 Use your phone to set reminders for really important things automatically.
 Turn off push notifications for everything else.
 -->